 It might seem as if cowboy boots are back in style but, the truth is, they never left.
 Made popular in fashion by 1940s Western film stars, these boots are an “investment and a staple piece in your closet,” says E!
 News style expert Jeni Elizabeth.
 With their iconic silhouette, cowboy boots come in a variety of styles that can transform a wardrobe with style, personality, and even practicality.

 Perhaps you’re looking for a classic cowboy boot style that will transcend trends and last for decades.
 Or, maybe you wish to add a little western flair to your closet with a striking pair of high heel cowboy boots.
-No matter what design you’re going for, there is a cowboy boot style for you.
+No matter what design you’re going for, there is a cowboy boot style for you, made from high-quality materials and with varying heel heights.
+After considering dozens of boots from different brands, styles, and at various price points, and consulting with a style expert for expert recommendations on the most wearable styles, we landed on the following picks to add to your wardrobe.
+Add a western influence to your everyday looks with one simple staple.

 Composition: Full-grain leather | Size Range: US 5.5-12 | Colors: Distressed Brown | Heel Height: 2 inches